-Garlic contains sulfur-containing amino acid called allicin which is rich in antimicrobial and anti-inflammatory properties.
+Garlic contains a sulfur-containing amino acid called allicin which is rich in antimicrobial and anti-inflammatory properties.
 (2) It also contains natural anesthetic properties which provide relief from pain and sensitivity.

 - Apply freshly extracted garlic juice or garlic paste or sliced clove on the infected tooth for few minutes and rinse off with water.

 - You can also add garlic juice into a cup of water and gargle with it 2 – 3 times in a day.